Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 - Hospitals prepared in dining rooms.

-- Cut all heat, hot water and steam to passenger cabins to increase vessel's top speed.
+- Cut all heat, hot water, and steam to passenger cabins to increase the vessel's top speed.

 - Additional lookouts posted to look for bergs and survivors.